 Working With Me

-I tend to be quite active in my work with clients, especially with couples and in groups.
-Knowing about the cognitive functioning of the brain gives us control over our emotions and actions.
+I tend to adjust my style in the work with each individual client.
 One on one meetings often require deep listening, especially when working through trauma and grief.
+Knowing more about the cognitive functioning of the brain gives us control over our emotions and actions, and then conveying knowledge is important.
 We figure out what's best for you in a collaborative effort.
 I assign homework where it is useful and desired, most frequently to build core value and self esteem.

 The Spiritual Path